Protect Yourself from Wix Phishing Scams: A Personal Message from Lola

 - Lola

-This type of scam is called a Wix phishing scam, where someone pretends to be a trusted person or business to steal sensitive information or payments.
-Unfortunately, phishing scams like this are becoming more common, so it’s essential to know how to protect yourself.
+This type of scam is called a Wix phishing scam.
+Scammers pretend to be a trusted person or business to steal sensitive information or payments.
+Unfortunately, phishing scams like this are becoming more common.
+It’s essential to know how to protect yourself.

 How to Spot a Wix Phishing Scam